Promised Land (2022 TV series): Casting

 In March 2021, Christina Ochoa was cast to play the role of Veronica Sandoval.
 The following day, Mariel Molino landed the role of Carmen Sandoval.
 In April, it was announced that Andres Velez would portray Carlos Rincón.
 The following week, John Ortiz was cast in the role as Joe Sandoval.
 Three days later, Cecilia Suárez & Augusto Aguilera were cast as Lettie Sandoval and Mateo Flores respectively.
 The following week, Tonatiuh Elizarraraz was cast as Antonio Sandoval, and the day after that, Katya Martín was cast as Juana Sánchez.
 In May 2021, Rolando Chusan was cast as Billy Rincón.
 In October 2021, Bellamy Young was cast as Margaret Honeycroft.
 In January 2022, Yul Vazquez, Julio Macias, Ariana Guerra, Kerri Medders, Tom Amandes, Natalia del Riego, and Miguel Angel Garcia joined the cast in recurring roles.

 Release

 The series premiered on January 24, 2022, on ABC.
 Due to low ratings, ABC pulled Promised Land from the schedule, effective after the fifth episode on February 21, 2022.
-The last five episodes are set to stream exclusively on Hulu, starting from the sixth episode on March 1, 2022.
+The final five episodes streamed exclusively on Hulu from March 1 to March 29, 2022.
 Previously, episodes had been posted to Hulu next-day after premiere as is custom with ABC shows.
+Internationally, the series premiered on Disney+ under the dedicated streaming hub Star as an original series, on July 6, 2022.
+In Latin America, the series premiered on Star+ on July 27, 2022.
+Promised Land was later removed from Disney+, Star+, Hulu and all other Disney owned streaming services in October 2022 despite only being available recently.
+This is one of the first few titles along with Rebel to be removed from Disney+ due to Disney's budget cuts.